The following is a brief list of locations where StableCrete™ has been applied. Contact us for more information.

-Use Red tint StableCrete applied within Blue taped boundaries.
-Runoff down wall is noticeable.
-24 hours after application water is introduced to protected surface and to untreated area on the left.
+Use: Red tint StableCrete applied within Blue taped boundaries.
+Runoff down the wall is noticeable.
+24 hours after application water is introduced to protected surface and untreated area on the left.
 Observe water being absorbed into untreated concrete on left and below in areas where StableCrete was not evenly applied.
-Red tinted product is used on larger surface areas to enable Quality Control personnel to have a visual indication of application without testing all concrete surfaces.
+Red tinted product is used on larger surface areas to enable Quality Control personnel to have a visual indication of the application without testing all concrete surfaces.
 Tint fades out with UV exposure or is easily washed off with water.

-Project Waterproofing of 40+ year old Water Tanks
+Project Waterproofing of 40+-year-old Water Tanks

 Owner City of Palm Bay Florida

 Use: Forty-plus year old water tanks with leakage at cold joints in original pour, Efflorescence and constant peeling paint problems.
 Mechanical abrasion and efflorescence remover was used to obtain complete removal of salts, followed by a high-pressure wash of affected surfaces to obtain neutral pH values.
 Red tinted StableCrete applied with back rolling to insure full depth penetration into crack interiors.
 Backroll also manages sheet flow to prevent loss of product when applying to vertical or overhead areas.